Skip to content

 Why are they called Chocolate Hills?
 Sadly, they are not made of chocolate, but the hills are covered in green grass that turns brownish during the dry season, giving them a chocolate-like color.

 How were the Chocolate Hills formed?
 The truth is that no one knows, but there are some funny legends about it.
-One of these says that a town was plagued by a giant carabao (water buffalo), who ate all their crops.
-Finally, having had enough, the townsfolk took all their spoiled food and placed it so the carabao would not miss it.
+One says a town was plagued by a giant carabao (water buffalo), who ate all their crops.
+Finally, having had enough, the townsfolk placed all their spoiled food so the carabao would not miss it.

 Sure enough, the carabao ate it, but his stomach couldn’t handle the spoiled food, so he defecated, leaving behind him a mound of feces until he had emptied his stomach of the food.
 The feces then dried, forming the Chocolate Hills.
 It’s quite a disgusting but very funny legend.